 – next, the two characters 징(from오징어) and the 지(from 강아지) both have the two letters ㅈand ㅣ in them.
 We’ve assumed that ㅇ represents ‘ng’, so removing ‘ng’ from 징(jing) in ohjingeo would leave us with 지(ji), which is the exact same as the 지 in kangahji.

-This supports our first statement and it’s now pretty much safe to say thatㅇin korean stands for ‘ng’ in english. (when used on the bottom.
+And now it’s pretty much safe to say thatㅇin korean stands for ‘ng’ in english. (when used on the bottom.
 I’ll leave you to figure out what it sounds like when it’s used on top with words like 오 and 아) You can then kind of guess that ㅈand ㅣwould represent j and i respectively, and go ahead to confirm them using other words.

 4. Practice Reading